-The Common Catalogue – a single source of product and pricing information – will significantly improve management of the Victorian public health supply chain, supporting new initiatives to improve patient safety.
+The Common Catalogue – a single source of product and pricing information collated by HSV – will significantly improve management of the Victorian public health supply chain, supporting new initiatives to improve patient safety.

 The consistency and accuracy of data which the Common Catalogue will deliver is the catalyst in improving supply chain efficiencies.
 The benefits of the Common Catalogue include:

 - Duplication of products in order systems will be minimised.
 There will be fewer calls and emails between health services and suppliers, greater accuracy for invoicing, easier switch to electronic trading, faster contract transition and improved data analysis.